luca-nik/naiky-website/public/_posts/web3/market_making.md

 ---
 # Introduction

-In this post i look into the key concepts of designing a market-making algorithm.
+In this post I look into the key concepts of designing a market-making algorithm.
 The algorithm is intended to efficiently manage liquidity provision in a trading environment.
 The approach taken uses a combination of predictive analysis and risk management.
 The design and analysis of this market-making algorithm, uses a provided dataset of order book and trade data ([Binance IOTA/BTC Spot Market](https://www.binance.com/en/trade/IOTA_BTC?type=spot)) for the IOTA - BTC token couple from July 17, 2020, to July 30, 2020.

 ## What is Market-Making and Why is it Important?